Creating a MySQL® cluster

 -

 Enter a name for the Managed Service for MySQL® cluster in the Cluster name field.
-It must be unique within the folder.
+The cluster name must be unique within the folder.

 -

-Select the environment where you want to create the Managed Service for MySQL® cluster (you cannot change the environment once the cluster is created):
+Select the environment where you want to create your Managed Service for MySQL® cluster (you cannot change the environment once the cluster is created):

-: For testing purposes.
-The prestable environment is similar to the production environment and likewise covered by the SLA, but it is the first to get new functionalities, improvements, and bug fixes.
-In the prestable environment, you can test compatibility of new versions with your application.
+PRODUCTION: For stable versions of your apps.PRESTABLE: For testing purposes.
+The prestable environment is similar to the production environment and likewise covered by an SLA, but it is the first to get new features, improvements, and bug fixes.
+In the prestable environment, you can test the new versions for compatibility with your application.

 -